bbux-dev/datacraft/docs/templates/FIELDSPECS.jinja.md

 key      | argument  |effect
 ---------|-----------|-------
-prefix   | string    |Prepends the value to all results suffix   | string    |Appends the value to all results
-quote    | string    |Wraps the resulting value on both sides with the</br> provided string cast     | i,int,f,float,s,str,string|For numeric types, will cast results</br> the provided type join_with|string     |For types that produce multiple values, use this</br> string to join them
-as_list  |yes,true,on|For types that produce multiple values, return as</br> list without joining
+prefix   | string    |Prepends the value to all results suffix   | string    |Appends the value to all results quote    | string    |Wraps the resulting value on both sides with the provided string cast     | i,int,f,float,s,str,string|For numeric types, will cast results the provided type join_with|string     |For types that produce multiple values, use this string to join them as_list  |yes,true,on|For types that produce multiple values, return as list without joining

 Example: